Acribbs/siteymlgen/README.md

 status](https://github.com/Acribbs/siteymlgen/workflows/R-CMD-check/badge.svg)](https://github.com/Acribbs/siteymlgen/actions)
 <!-- badges: end -->

-siteymlgen automates the process of generating a `_site.yml` file used to control the layout of an Rmarkdown website.
-Often writing the
-\_site.yml can be the most annoying task when generating a webite using Rmarkdown, particularly when there are multiple tabs and sub tabs.
-The `init()` function should be placed in a code cell of your index.Rmd file.
-When your other `.Rmd` files are named according to the siteymlgen convention then the \_site.yml will automatically populate.
+siteymlgen makes it easy to organise R Markdown website output.
+The init() function placed within the first code chunk of the index.Rmd file of an R project directory will initiate the generation of an automatically written \_site.yml file. siteymlgen recomends a specific naming convention for your markdown files.
+This naming will ensure that your navbar layout is ordered according to a heirarchy.

 ## Installation